 September also marked the fastest pace of export growth in three months, clocking an annual increase of 9.9%.

-3. It shows the government’s commitment in restructuring the economy.
+3. It shows the government’s commitment to restructuring the economy.

 It may come off as a surprise to some, but a gradually slowing economy is actually what the government has been gunning for.